Bali is just mesmerizing, no question – yet, as it gets very busy, its eastern neighbor, the island of Lombok, becomes a valid and serene alternative.

 Snorkeling around Gili Kondo, Gili Kapal, and Gili Lampu

 Lombok is surrounded by many islets.
-I’ve already introduced the three most popular ones in my post TRAWANGAN, MENO, or AIR – which island is for you?
+I’ve already introduced the three most popular ones in my post on TRAWANGAN, MENO, or AIR – which island is for you?

 However, there are many more much smaller ones which are worth a day trip just the same.
 Off Lombok’s east coast are snorkeling grounds around the island of Gili Lampu.
 Then, on Gili Kapal, you can actually walk on water – or, more precisely, on a small sandbar.
 Obviously, there is also great swimming and snorkeling in the crystal clear waters surrounding Kapal as well as Gili Kondo.

-On this map you can see where all the amazing spots are that I’m introducing in this post:
+On this map you can see where all the amazing spots that I’m introducing in this post:

 How to Get There